rundeck/docs/docs/upgrading/upgrading-to-rundeck-3.4.md

 The JIRA Plugins now require an authentication token as opposed to the password used to login to the account.
 However, there are two options for proceeding with the authentication token.

-:::: tabs
+::: tabs
-::: tab Configuration Management (Enterprise)
+@tab Configuration Management (Enterprise)

 Use the enterprise configuration management to configure the properties centrally and share with all cluster members. ([Link To learn more about this option](/manual/configuration-mgmt/configmgmt.md#managing-configuration))